 Solicita ahora para formar parte de nuestra próxima grupo de Becados en Ciencia científicos comunitarios y líderes comunitarios.

-Establishing community education and awareness on indoor air quality: CO2 monitor library lending program
+Establishing an indoor air quality monitor library lending program

-Featured image for the project, Establishing community education and awareness on indoor air quality: CO2 monitor library lending program
+Featured image for the project, Establishing an indoor air quality monitor library lending program

 Image by WOKANDAPIX from Pixabay.

 School indoor air quality for K-12 students has been an under-appreciated issue in US schools that was illuminated by the COVID-19 pandemic.
 Residents of any given state are unaware of how under-ventilated their classrooms are, and studies performed elsewhere may miss the mark by seeming too abstract and distant to local parents.
 There is no literature in Alabama specifically to tie under-ventilation, illness, and absenteeism together.
 In the past, chronic absenteeism for K-12 students was consistently couched as an opaque problem with no mention of the role of illness.
 However, there have been related studies elsewhere that suggest that schools can expect to address a significant proportion of absenteeism by reducing the spread of illness in classrooms.
-Thus, this project aims to establish community lending programs for CO2 monitors in Madison, AL by collaborating with the Madison City Library system.
+Thus, this project aims to establish community lending programs for indoor air quality monitors in Alabama by collaborating with a library system.
 We envision that the outcomes of this project push the parents and teachers to demand diligence regarding school air quality.

 Descripción